openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 These instructions will assume that you are **starting a new pod session**.
 If this is not the case, please be patient and attempt to begin this process on your next pod change.

-Omnipod Driver in AAPS
+Omnipod driver in AAPS
 ===========================================================

-Enabling the Omnipod Driver in AAPS
+Enabling the Omnipod driver in AAPS
 ---------------------------------------------------------
 * You can enable the Omnipod driver in AAPS via two mechanisms: